What Are Billable Hours: Tracking Guide + Free Calculator

 What is the purpose of billable hours?

-Billable hours are crucial for projects that are priced according to hourly rates, rather than a fixed “upon-delivery” price.
 They are the primary means of generating revenue by charging clients for specific work done.
-Without tracking billable hours, agencies would be unable to get fair compensation for project progress.
-It would also lead to a lack of transparency between the agency and the client, resulting in deteriorating client relationships.
+Without tracking billable hours, companies would be unable to get fair compensation for project progress.
+It would also lead to a lack of transparency between the company and the client, resulting in deteriorating client relationships.
+Tracking billable hours also helps measure employee productivity and efficiency by supporting resource allocation and project planning.

 Do I get paid for non-billable hours?

 Whether you are paid for non-billable hours will depend on your employee status and company policy.
 Salaried employees usually receive their wages depending on the total number of hours worked in a day, including both billable and non-billable work.
 However, for freelancers, contractors, or employees in certain industries, non-billable work might not be included in your salary.
-This means that you would track only time spent on productive client work, and leave out time spent on lunch breaks, looking for information, answering unrelated messages, or similar activities.
-Understanding your organization’s policy on non-billable hours is crucial for clarity on compensation.

 Connect With Agency Peers